Confuzzle/Confuzzle.github.io/_posts/2020-12-31-path-planning-abc(2).md

 categories:
 - Trajectory planning
 excerpt: |
-  Trajectory planning is an important part of robot motion planning, which determines the performance of the entire control system in practical applications.
-From the perspective of specific implementation, it can generally be divided into two types: joint space and Cartesian space.
+  Joint space trajectory planning can only ensure that the trajectory of the end passes through a given path point, so the trajectory shape of the end of the manipulator cannot be determined.
 feature_text: |
   ## Simple trajectory planning
   Joint space planning and Cartesian space planning